taylorazizeh/taylorazizeh.github.io/content/authors/taylor-azizeh/_index.md

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:taylorazizeh@gmail.com" or "/#contact" for contact widget.
+#   form "mailto:" or "/#contact" for contact widget.
 social:
   - icon: envelope
     icon_pack: fas